 After graduating from Stanford Medical School, Dr. Anderson did his internship and residency at Harvard Medical School’s Beth Israel Hospital, followed by his postdoctoral fellowship in medical oncology at Stanford.
 He received his Bachelor of Arts degree magna cum laude from Yale College.
-Dr. Anderson serves on all committees for The Doctors Company and is a director of The Doctors Company Foundation.

 Eugene M. Bullis, CPA, is the former executive vice president and chief financial officer of the Hanover Insurance Group, Inc. (NYSE:THG).
-Mr. Bullis has more than 35 years of experience as chief financial officer at a Fortune 500 insurance company as well as at start-ups and several publicly held technology companies.
-Mr. Bullis’ experience includes senior financial positions at Conseco, Inc., Nynex, Eastman Kodak Company, and Wang Laboratories, Inc. His 44-year career in finance began with a predecessor firm of Ernst & Young, where he was an audit partner and member of the Insurance Industry Practice Committee.
-Mr. Bullis received his BA in business administration from Colby College and is a certified public accountant.
-He is chair of the Finance Committee and a member of the Audit, Compensation & Benefits, and Investment Committees at The Doctors Company.
+Mr. Bullis has more than 40 years of financial leadership experience, including as chief financial officer of Conseco (now CNO Financial, Inc. NYSE:CNO) and Wang Laboratories, Inc. He began his career with a predecessor firm of Ernst & Young, where he was an audit partner and member of the Insurance Industry Practice Committee.
+Mr. Bullis also serves on the Board of Directors of Ambac Financial Group, Inc. (NASDAQ:AMBC).
+Mr. Bullis received his Bachelor of Arts degree in business administration from Colby College and is a certified public accountant.
+He is chair of the Finance Committee and a member of the Audit, Compensation & Benefits, Governance, and Investment Committees at The Doctors Company.

-David M. Charles, MD, practices and consults in plastic and reconstructive surgery in Denver and is a member of the Colorado Medical Society.
+David M. Charles, MD, is a plastic and reconstructive surgeon.
 He is the former president of the Denver Medical Society and the Colorado State Society of Plastic and Reconstructive Surgeons.
-He is chair of the Investment Committee and a member of the Audit and Compensation & Benefits Committees at The Doctors Company.
+He is lead director of the Board of Governors, chair of the Governance and Investment Committees, and a member of the Compensation & Benefits and Patient Safety Committees at The Doctors Company.

-Charles R. Kossman, PhD, MD, has 30 years of experience in the fields of hematology and medical oncology in Southern California.
-He is a diplomate of the American Board of Internal Medicine.
-A member of the American Society of Clinical Oncology and the San Diego County Medical Society, Dr. Kossman is in private practice and is clinical professor of Medicine at the University of California at San Diego.
-He is former chief of staff and chairman of the Department of Medicine at Alvarado Hospital and former president of the San Diego Foundation for Medical Care.
-He serves as member of the Audit, Governance, Investment, Patient Safety, and Technology Committees at The Doctors Company and as a director of The Doctors Company Foundation.
+Charles R. Kossman, MD, PhD, has more than 30 years of experience in the fields of hematology and medical oncology in Southern California.
+Now retired from private practice, Dr. Kossman is clinical professor of Medicine at the University of California at San Diego.
+He is a former diplomate of the American Boards of Internal Medicine (1976 to 2016) and Medical Oncology (1979 to 2016) and a former member of the American Society of Clinical Oncology.
+Dr. Kossman is a member of the San Diego County Medical Society.
+He previously served as chief of staff and chairman of the Department of Medicine at Alvarado Hospital and as the president of the San Diego Foundation for Medical Care.
+Dr. Kossman serves as member of the Audit, Investment, Patient Safety, and Technology Committees at The Doctors Company and as a director of The Doctors Company Foundation.

-Kathleen D. Ricord has more than 20 years of experience in the insurance and financial industry and is a former executive vice president and chief marketing officer of Nationwide Mutual Insurance Company, an Ohio-based Fortune 100 Company with more than $148 billion in assets and 16 million policies in force.
+Kathleen D. Ricord, CPCU, has more than 20 years of experience in the insurance and financial industry and is a former executive vice president and chief marketing officer of Nationwide Mutual Insurance Company, an Ohio-based Fortune 100 Company with more than $148 billion in assets and 16 million policies in force.
 Previously, she held the position of senior vice president, Marketing and Strategy, where she was responsible for market support for all property and casualty operations, as well as 45 Urban Sales and Service Centers.
-She serves as chair of the Compensation & Benefits Committee and as a member of the Finance and Technology Committees at The Doctors Company and as a director of The Doctors Company Foundation.
+Ms. Ricord has a Master of Business Administration from the Fisher College of Business at the Ohio State University.
+She serves as a member of the Finance, Governance, and Technology Committees at The Doctors Company.

-Mary Ann Thode, JD, MPH, RN, is a health care executive with decades of experience leading top health care systems.
+Mary Ann Thode, JD, MPH, RN, is a healthcare executive with decades of experience leading top healthcare systems.
 Ms. Thode is the former president and CEO of the Northern California Region of Kaiser Foundation Health Plan and Hospitals.
 Prior to her 10 years with Kaiser, Ms. Thode served as a senior vice president of Operations for the Catholic Healthcare West System (CHW).
 Ms. Thode was previously the president and CEO of St. Mary’s Medical Center, San Francisco, a division of CHW.
 Prior to joining The Doctors Company Board of Governors, Ms. Thode served on the Board of Directors of the California Hospital Association, the Bay Area Council, the American Cancer Society, the California State Chamber of Commerce, Mercy Housing Corporation, and Larkin Street Youth Services.
 Ms. Thode was also a member of the advisory board for the joint MPH/MBA program at the University of California, Berkeley.
-She serves as a member of the Government Relations, Investment, and Patient Safety Committees at The Doctors Company.
+She serves as a member of the Audit, Compensation & Benefits, Investment, and Patient Safety Committees at The Doctors Company and as a director of The Doctors Company Foundation.

 David B. Troxel, MD, is secretary of the Board of Governors and medical director of The Doctors Company.
-Dr. Troxel is clinical professor emeritus of the Joint Medical Program at the University of California, Berkeley.
+Dr. Troxel is clinical professor emeritus, School of Public Health at the University of California at Berkeley.
 He is past president of the American Board of Pathology and the California Society of Pathologists.
 He serves as chairman of The Doctors Company Foundation and as a member of the Patient Safety and Technology Committees at The Doctors Company.

 Ronald H. Wender, MD, FACA, is a Los Angeles–based anesthesiologist and co-chairman of the Department of Anesthesiology at Cedars-Sinai Medical Center, where he also serves as academic chair of the Cedars-Sinai Anesthesia Residency Program and director of Anesthesia Training Programs.
 Dr. Wender is a diplomate of the American Board of Anesthesiology, a fellow of the Federation of State Medical Boards, and former president of the Medical Board of California.
-He serves as a member of the Audit, Government Relations, and Patient Safety Committees at The Doctors Company.
+He serves as chairman of the Compensation & Benefits Committee and as a member of the Audit, Finance, Governance, and Patient Safety Committees at The Doctors Company.